To Email Blast or Not to Email Blast

 “...a generic email message sent to a huge list of unsegmented recipients.
 A poster child of the spray-and-pray marketing approach, email blasts are usually considered spam.”

-Now, compare and contrast that with a curated email campaign with personalized versions of that same message.
+Compare and contrast that with a curated email campaign with personalized versions of that message.
 So the new product is only advertised to people who bought the last version of that same product.
 Some marketers will say this is the same thing, fundamentally.
 We wholeheartedly disagree.
 Carefully personalized emails have higher engagement rates, and group emails sent to smaller, carefully segmented lists are also less likely to trigger automatic spam filters.

 Step 2: Consider the Pros of an Email Blast

-First and foremost on the pro side of the ledger is reach.
+First and foremost, on the pro side of the ledger is reach.
 How large is your complete contact list?
 That’s the potential reach of an email blast.
 For some company updates, that is truly the best option.

 Have a new feature you want to be sure everyone knows about?
 Blast it.

 Email blasts are also fantastic ways to collect user feedback, just send a poll or survey to everyone, and collect a cross-sectional sample of responses to do a pulse check on your user base.
-Consider this option for in-house research projects or for gathering data for a whitepaper.
-These use cases benefit from an unsegmented view and there’s no better way to get that than a wide-scale blast.
+Consider this option for in-house research projects or gathering data for a whitepaper.
+These use cases benefit from an unsegmented view, and there's no better way to get that than a wide-scale blast.

 Step 3: Consider the Cons of that same Email Blast